mari-linhares/tensorflow/tensorflow/docs_src/tutorials/using_gpu.md

  [  98.
 128.]]
 ```

-The @{$deep_cnn$cifar10 tutorial} is a good example
+* The @{$deep_cnn$cifar10 tutorial} is a good example
  demonstrating how to do training with multiple GPUs.
+* The @{$resnet_estimator$guide to multiple GPUs and Distributed TensorFlow with Estimators API}
+  is a good example demonstrating how to do training with multiple GPUs and on distributed settings.